 Here’s How Creative Arts Can Diminish Stress

 Everyone gets stressed sometimes.
 Dealing with disappointments or unforeseen difficulties is a natural part of life that we handle by developing coping mechanisms, like calling a friend after a bad day at work or journaling to consolidate and review a hectic week.
 But too much stress without adequate coping skills can negatively affect your health and prevent you from living a fulfilling daily life.
 How can you handle stress?
 Science suggests that art might be one way to kick stress to the curb.
+A solution?
+Creative arts.

 First, it’s important to understand that not all stress is bad.
 Certain levels of the biological stress marker cortisol are healthy and can help play a part in regulating your internal body clock.
 In the morning, for example, levels of cortisol are typically higher than they are at midday or in the evening.
 Scientists think this rise in cortisol is actually a positive stressor that urges you to get up in the morning instead of sleeping away the day.
 But what happens when your stress rises beyond healthy levels?
 What can you do to diminish excess stress in your day?

-This is where the arts come in.
+This is where the creative arts come in.
 Researchers at Drexel’s College of Nursing and Health Professions hypothesized that engaging in free form art therapy in which materials are provided but otherwise no instruction is given could act as an effective stress-relieving outlet for participants.
 To measure the individuals’ stress levels, researchers analyzed samples of their saliva before and after creating art and asked them to complete a short survey describing their experience following the experiment.
 The results confirmed that the researchers’ assumptions were right; after creating for just forty-five minutes, three out of four participants showed distinctly lowered levels of cortisol.

 Although the results of the experiment were in line with researchers’ hypothesis, there were still some surprises in their findings that have a greater significance beyond this study.
 For one, researchers tentatively anticipated that people with greater experience creating art would experience the greatest reduction in cortisol levels.
 It’s easy to see where this prediction is coming from; for example, practicing meditation yields greater benefits the more often you do it.
-However, researchers found no correlation between previous skill and experience in contrast with participants who admitted little to no art background.
+However, researchers found no correlation between previous skill and experience in contrast with participants who admitted little to no creative arts background.